 - Children.
 Parents will often stay under the same roof to help with the kids.
 They may stay living together because doing so is easier logistically, or because they are worried the children won’t be able to adjust to the new situations.

 - Emotional Attachment.
 The home is where memories are made.
 Maybe a couple’s house has been in the family for generations, or it is special because it’s the first place the couple’s children lived.
 Whatever the reason, maybe neither person wants to move because they are emotionally attached, so they figure out how to keep living together.

-If you are going through a San Francisco divorce, you’ll need an experienced attorney on your side.
+If you are going through a Marin County divorce, you’ll need an experienced California divorce attorney on your side.
 The law offices of Paul H. Nathan can help you determine child custody and support, alimony, division of assets, and other subjects related to divorce.
 Contact us today to speak with an attorney about your situation.